 State statute surrounding the 911 surcharge allows for a governing body to incur costs for the protection of public health, safety, and welfare and "may pay such costs by imposing an emergency telephone charge on service users" (29-11-102).

-The sponsors intend to introduce an amendment at Wednesday's Committee to reduce the maximum surcharge to 30 cents (the introduced version maximum was set at 50 cents).

 To learn more about the bill click here.

 CCI is excited to have a memorable phone number to provide services to those experiencing a mental health crisis.
-A special thanks to Douglas County Commissioner Abe Laydon who has been integral in this designation and testifying on CCI's behalf in front of the Senate Health & Human Services Committee; the bill has a hearing with the Senate Finance Committee on Wednesday, April 28.

-Position: Support Sponsors: Sen. Kolker & Simpson and Rep. Cutter & Soper Staff: Katie First

-SB21-201, Stricter Transparency & Enforcement in Child Care

-SB 201 is intended to address unlicensed home child care operations.
+A special thanks to Douglas County Commissioner Abe Laydon who has been integral in this designation and testifying on CCI's behalf in front of the Senate Health & Human Services Committee last week, where it has been referred the Senate Finance Committee.
+Position: Support Sponsors: Sen. Kolker & Simpson and Rep. Cutter & Soper Staff: Katie First SB21-201, Stricter Transparency & Enforcement in Child Care SB 201 is intended to address unlicensed home child care operations.
 A very tragic situation happened last fall when 3 month old Elle Matthews died in the care of a provider who had received three cease and desist orders from the state and continued to operate.
 As amended, the bill requires CDHS to post, on their website, information on providers that have received one or more cease and desist orders.
 The bill also makes it clear that those providing child care without the appropriate license are doing so illegally and increases the penalties for such operations.
 The issuance of cease and desist orders and injunctions are the responsibility of the state.
 CCI thanks Sen. Danielson & Pettersen for fixing existing statute that granted counties the ability to file an injunction.
 This optional authority created liability for counties in instances when the state did not act.
 CCI will revisit our position at our next steering committee meetings.

-SB 201 will be heard on 3rd reading and final passage on Monday, April 26.
+SB 201 is now waiting for its hearing before the Senate Appropriations Committee.
 Position: Oppose unless amended (applies to the introduced version) Sponsors: Sen. Danielson & Pettersen Staff: Gini Pingenot

-SB21-243 Colorado Department of Public Health and Environment Appropriation Public Health Infrastructure

-SB 243 appropriates - for the next three fiscal years - \$21,090,149 to the department of public health and environment as follows:

-- \$10,000,000 for distributions to local public health agencies; and - \$11,090,149 for disease control and public health response.

-Position: Pending Sponsors: Sen. Moreno, Rep. McCluskie Staff: Gini Pingenot

 Justice & Public Safety

 Chair: Commissioner Nancy Jackson, Arapahoe County Vice Chair: Commissioner Tamara Pogue, Summit County CCI Staff: Kyley Burress

 Law Enforcement Bills (2):